Lu1zLuna/odin-recipes/README.md

 ## What's the content of this repository?

-- A website containing a main index page containing links to other pages showing food recipes.
+ - A website containing a main index page containing links to other pages showing food recipes, such as:

+    - S'more Ice Cream Pie
+    - Cajun Potato Wedges
+    - Strawberry Smoothie

+- <button name="button" onclick="https://lu1zluna.github.io/odin-recipes/">Click here view the site</button>

+## Conclusions:

-## By concluding this project, I expect to:
+#### By concluding this project, I was able to:
 - Exercise my HTML skills;
 - Familiarize myself with Git commands and Workflow.

+---

+> Obs.: I am not the creator of any of these recipes, the purpose of this project is only to learn HTML.
+You can find the original recipes [here](https://www.allrecipes.com/).